 Institution conducts internal and external financial audits regularly (i) Internal Auditor: Internal Administrative audit is conducted once a year which helps periodically to cross the budget and remove bugs in annual audit if any.
 Auditing process inculcates all the required steps and verifies the accounts, bill, requirement submitted for renovation if any, etc. and submit their report to the Hon.
 Chairman.
-It's been conducted every year by the IQAC. (ii) External Auditor: It's been conducted by the assigned Academic Audit committee by Dr.Bamu University.
-The management handles the report generated by the
+It's been conducted every year by the IQAC. (ii) External Auditor: Administrative Audit Conducted every year by the assigned C.A.
+The management handles the report generated by the C.A.
+Cross verification and budget allocation and its management is controlled by the Chairperson of the Institute.